How do I know where my septic system is?

 How and where do I apply for a septic permit in Wake County?

-All applications come to the 1st floor of the WCOB.
-Wake County Jurisdiction starts at the IDPP counter, and they will forward the application to ES.
+All applications come to the 1st floor of the Wake County Office Building (WCOB), 336 Fayetteville St., downtown Raleigh.
+Wake County Jurisdiction starts at the PDI (Planning, Development & Inspections) counter, and they will forward the application to ES.
 All other jurisdictions start at the ES counter.
 The application and site plan are then faxed to the jurisdiction for their review for zoning compliance.
 They will then fax their approval back, and the application will then be finished with processing and sent upstairs to be assigned.

 What are the site plan requirements?

-Environmental Services site plan requirements follow the IDPP guidelines (scale 1 inch = 40 ft, 50 ft, 60 ft or 100 ft.).
+Environmental Services site plan requirements follow the PDI guidelines (scale 1 inch = 40 ft., 50 ft., 60 ft. or 100 ft.).
 Show all structures, driveways, buffers and easements.
 Three setbacks and zoning approval are required.
 Impervious surface calculations may be required for zoning approval.

 If I do not have a site plan, where can I obtain one?

-GIS, on the 5th floor, can provide a site plan to scale; however, it will be up to the property owner to add the structure to scale, along with the required setbacks.
+GIS, on the 5th floor of the WCOB, can provide a site plan to scale; however, it will be up to the property owner to add the structure to scale, along with the required setbacks.
 They might be able to obtain one from the surveyor who last surveyed their property.

 What is the difference between a “perk test” and a “soil analysis”?